 Red flags in a transitional snowpack

 Springtime often brings melt-freeze cycles.
-During the day, air temperatures rise to above freezing and snowpack begins to melt.
+During the day, air temperatures rise to above freezing and the snowpack begins to melt.
 At night, temperatures drop below freezing and the snowpack freezes.
 This cycle of daytime melting and night time freezing can go on for days or even weeks.

 Did it freeze last night?